-Protactinium is a chemical element with the symbol Pa, Atomic number 91.
-It is a dense, silvery-gray actinide metal which readily reacts with oxygen, water vapor and inorganic acids.
+Protactinium is a chemical element with the symbol Pa and atomic number 91.
+It is a dense, silvery-gray actinide metal that readily reacts with oxygen, water vapor, and inorganic acids.
 It forms various chemical compounds in which protactinium is usually present in the oxidation state +5, but it can also assume +4 and even +3 or +2 states.
 Concentrations of protactinium in the Earth’s crust are typically a few parts per trillion but may reach up to a few parts per million in some uraninite ore deposits.
 Because of its scarcity, high radioactivity, and high toxicity, there are currently no uses for protactinium outside scientific research, and for this purpose, It is mostly extracted from spent nuclear fuel.

 - It is an actinide which is positioned in the periodic table to the left of uranium and to the right of thorium, and many of its physical properties are intermediate between those two actinides.

-- It is more dense and rigid than thorium but is lighter than uranium, and its melting point is lower than that of thorium and higher than that of uranium.
+- its melting point is lower than that of thorium and higher than that of uranium.